Miami, Florida, USA

 Located on the Atlantic Ocean, Miami is the seat of Miami-Dade County and the second most populated city in Florida by population behind Jacksonville.
 It has approximately 463,000 inhabitants in the city proper as of 2017.
 The Miami metropolitan area (Miami-Fort Lauderdale-West Palm Beach) comprised 6,158,824 residents as of the 2017 US Census Bureau Estimate.

-Miami's rapid transit network consists of a metro trunk line and an automated downtown people mover.
+Miami's rapid transit network consists of two rapid transit services and an automated downtown people mover.
 It also has a commuter rail service to cities to the north and a bus rapid transit corridor connecting the far south of the city to the southern suburbs, though the latter is not covered on this website.

 Miami's Metrorail is a 39.3 km primarily elevated rapid transit system on a primarily North-South alignment, running from Palmetto and Miami International Airport in the north to Dadeland South via the city center of Miami and serving 23 stations.